AdaCore/gnatstudio/docs/users_guide/extending.rst

 If Python support has been enabled, the Python shell is accessible through the :guilabel:`Python` window at the bottom of the GPS window.
-You can also also display it by using the :menuselection:`Tools --> Consoles --> Python` menu.
-The full documentation on what GPS makes visible through python is available using the :menuselection:`Help --> Python extensions` menu.
+You can also display it by using the :menuselection:`Tools --> Consoles --> Python` menu.
+The full documentation on what GPS makes visible through Python is available from the :menuselection:`Help --> Python extensions` menu.

 The same example as shown for the GPS shell follows, now using Python.
 As you notice, the name of the commands is similar, although they are not run exactly in the same way.
-Specifically, GPS uses the object-oriented aspects of python to create classes and instances of these classes.
+Specifically, GPS uses the object-oriented aspects of Python to create classes and instances of these classes.

 In the first line, a new instance of the class Entity is created through the :func:`create_entity` function.
 Various methods can then be applied to